 Any type of breast cancer can metastasize.
 It is not possible to predict which breast cancers will metastasize.
 Whether metastasis happens depends on several factors, including:

-The type of breast cancer, such as hormone-receptor and/or HER2-positive or triple-negative breast cancer (see Introduction).
+- The type of breast cancer, such as hormone receptor-positive and/or HER2-positive, or triple-negative breast cancer (see Introduction).

-The stage of the cancer when first diagnosed, such as the tumor size and whether cancer was found in nearby lymph nodes.
+- The stage of the cancer when first diagnosed, including the tumor size and whether cancer was found in nearby lymph nodes.

 There is no proven way to completely avoid developing metastatic breast cancer.
-Research continues on why metastatic breast cancer occurs and how to prevent, slow, or end the growth of metastatic cells.
+Research continues to evaluate why metastatic breast cancer occurs and how to prevent, slow, or stop the growth of metastatic cells.

 The next section in this guide is Symptoms and Signs.
 It explains what body changes or medical problems metastatic breast cancer can cause.
 Use the menu to choose a different section to read in this guide.